Local anesthetic gel can be applied under the tongue – for infants older than one month or at the parents’ request.

-To prevent infection in the future – insure that all hands that touch the baby are thoroughly washed and prevent young siblings from coming in contact with the baby’s mouth.
+To prevent future infection – ensure that all hands that touch the baby are thoroughly washed and prevent young siblings from coming in contact with the baby’s mouth.

-Exercises to prevent the reattachment of the membrane: These are done for 3 days, three times per day (a total of 9 times).
-Each time, the parent passes his finger three times under the width of the baby’s tongue, and lifts the baby’s tongue from underneath, at the place of the release, using his finger (3 times).
+Stretching Exercises – to prevent the reattachment of the frenulum: These are done for a week, three times a day.
+Each time, the parent passes his finger three times under the width of the baby’s tongue, and lifts the baby’s tongue from underneath, at the place of the release, using the forefinger (3 times).

-The healing of the incision – in some cases (posterior tongue tie), following the release a white coating (in the shape of a diamond) will appear under the tongue; this is part of the healing process and is not pus.
-Do not attempt to remove it, and continue doing the exercises.
+The healing of the incision – in some cases (posterior tongue tie), following the procedure, a white coating (in the shape of a diamond) will appear under the tongue; this is part of the healing process and is not pus.
+Do not attempt to remove it and continue doing the exercises.

-Fever – there should not be any fever following the procedure, but if there is fever, notify the attending physician.
+Fever – there should not be any fever rise following the procedure, however if the baby’s fever rises, notify the attending physician.

-Bleeding – there should not be bleeding following the procedure, but if there is heavy bleeding, notify the attending physician, who will give instructions.
-Light bleeding may appear while doing the exercise, or may be noted in spit-ups or in the baby's stools, due to the baby swallowing some blood during the procedure.
+Bleeding – There should not be bleeding following the procedure.
+However, if there is heavy bleeding, notify us immediately.
+We will give you instructions.
+Light bleeding may appear while doing the post-operative exercises, may be noted if the baby spits up, or in the baby’s stools, due to the baby swallowing some blood during the procedure.

-Wishing you and your baby a speedy recovery,
+Wishing you and your baby a quick recovery,

 Dr. Gina Weissman